 The Board shall adopt a decision relating to the case in response to recommendations from the Research Committee, and on the basis of the Committee's recommendations, the statements obtained and any comments submitted by the PhD candidate.

 § 18 Re-submission

-A PhD thesis that has not been deemed worthy of defence may be adjudicated in its revised form, but not before six months after the Board has adopted a decision to reject the thesis in question.
+A PhD thesis that has not been deemed worthy of defense (cf. §16.5) may be adjudicated in its revised form, but not before six months after the Board has adopted a decision to reject the thesis in question.
 Re-adjudication may only take place once.
-Re-submission can only take place after six months.

 When re-submitting his/her thesis, the PhD candidate shall state that his/her work has previously been adjudicated by the AHO or another institution and that they had deemed that it was not worthy of being defended.